Environment Network Isolation

 - environment groups with enabled isolation are provided with a custom shield icon ( ) for better recognition

 - shared environments can not be included into isolated groups by collaborators

 - this feature is not suitable to limit the access to your containers from outside of the platform (e.g. via public IP)

 Using Network Isolation

-Summing all this up, Network Isolation is a useful and user-oriented feature, aimed to prevent undesired access to your environments.
-Commonly, it’s a good practice to isolate your applications from each other - for example, this could be useful in the following cases:
+Summing all this up, Network Isolation is a useful and user-oriented feature aimed to prevent undesired access to your environments.
+Commonly, it’s a good practice to isolate your applications from each other.
+For example:

-- If you need to share access to your application or database with a third-party employee or company, you’ll be sure that containers inside the isolated group won’t be accessible via Platform internal network
+If you need to share access to your application or database with a third-party employee or company, you’ll be sure that containers inside the isolated group won’t be accessible via the platform’s internal network

-This way, the Network Isolation feature can be used to separate projects on a single account and prevent undesired interconnections between them.
+This way, the Network Isolation feature can separate projects on a single account and prevent undesired interconnections between them.